7 Ways to Overcome a Motherhood Identity Crisis

 2. Dealing with guilt and comparison

-As mothers, we often feel guilty about taking time for ourselves or pursuing our own interests.
-We may compare ourselves to other mothers who seem to have it all together or who have achieved more than we have.
 Being on social media every day only adds to the guilt and comparison that so many of us deal with.
-But we have to remember that online, we’re never seeing the full story.
+Please remember that online, we’re never seeing the full story.

 Every mother’s journey is unique.
 God has created your path and your kids just for you, and none of us can judge ourselves based on someone else’s standards.